asarkar8400/SCD41_Sensor_Display_System/README.md

 # SCD41 Sensor Display System

-This repository contains embedded C firmware for interfacing a **Sensirion SCD41 CO₂ / temperature / humidity sensor** with a microcontroller and displaying the measured values on a **character/serial LCD**.
+This repository contains embedded C firmware for interfacing a **Sensirion SCD41** CO₂ / temperature / humidity sensor** with an **AVR128DB48** microcontroller and displaying the measured values on a **SerLCD**.
 The project uses **HAL-based abstractions** to keep the sensor and display drivers portable across hardware platforms.

 ---